Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 25 April 2025 20.33.32 UTC
+- WIB: Jumat, 25 April 2025 21.27.29 UTC
-- WITA: Jumat, 25 April 2025 21.33.32 UTC
+- WITA: Jumat, 25 April 2025 22.27.29 UTC
-- WIT: Jumat, 25 April 2025 22.33.32 UTC
+- WIT: Jumat, 25 April 2025 23.27.29 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: motivational
+Kategori: nature